junesirius/junesirius.github.io/_posts/Supernatural/SPN_Time_Travel/SPN-Time-travel-whole-novel.md

 "Aye," the red-haired woman replies easily.

-Dean stiffens, "Tell me the last name is not MacLeod."
+Dean stiffens.
+"Tell me the last name is not MacLeod."

-"How do you know?" the woman eyes both of them carefully, pulling the boy closer to her, "Meet Fergus Roderick MacLeod."
+"How do you know?"
+The woman eyes both of them carefully, pulling the boy closer to her.
+"Meet Fergus Roderick MacLeod."

-"Hello," the boy waves at them shily.
+"Hello," the boy smiles at them shily.

 "How old is he?"